 How much roof space does a 100 kW solar system need?

-A 100 kW commercial array needs approximately 560–640 square metres of unshaded south-facing or east-west roof space using 2026 monocrystalline modules.
-East-west arrays need 10–15% more area for the same kW because of slightly lower packing density.
+A 100 kW commercial array needs approximately 560–640 square metres of unshaded south-facing pitched roof using 2026 monocrystalline modules, or 640–740 square metres for an east-west flat-roof array.
+East-west needs 10–15% more area for the same kW because of lower packing density.
 Pitched roofs at 15–30 degrees south-facing are most efficient; flat roofs use ballasted east-west mounting which packs slightly less densely.

 What businesses typically install a 100 kW solar system?